 Here is a 360 photo, with a similar 360 photo by Insta360 ONE for comparison (click on the thumbnail on the bottom).

 The Rylo’s 360 photos are pretty good.
 In particular, I like the sharpness and tonality.
 It’s a little undersaturated straight out of the cam, but that can be fixed in postprocessing.
-The biggest issues are the lack of exposure controls.
+The biggest issue is the lack of exposure controls.
 Note that my first unit had a misalignment in stitching.
 I returned it and got a replacement.
 The second unit had no stitching issues.

 You’re familiar with timelapse videos — they consist of photos taken at intervals and then played back like a video.
-A hyperlapse is like a timelapse, but the camera is usually moving, which creates a surreal effect.
-The Rylo is probably the best tool for a hyperlapse for reasons I will discuss.
+A hyperlapse is like a timelapse, but the camera is moving, which creates a surreal effect.
+The Rylo is one of the best tools for a hyperlapse for reasons I will discuss.
 First, here is a sample hyperlapse from Rylo:

 Traditionally, a hyperlapse is made by placing a camera on a tripod, taking a photo, moving the camera and tripod slightly, then taking another photo, etc. Then finally combining those photos, playing them at around 24 or 30fps as a video.
 It is tedious work.

 However, Rylo makes it incredibly easy to create a hyperlapse.
-It has four features that makes it an excellent camera for creating a hyperlapse.
+It has five features that makes it an excellent camera for creating a hyperlapse.
 First, when you shoot a 360 video with the Rylo, it is incredibly stable so it looks like a hyperlapse video shot on a tripod.
 Second, as a 360 camera, it captures all angles simultaneously, making it possible to make smooth panning movements in post production.
 Third, it has two autofollow functions (Look Here and Follow This) that make it easy to ‘aim’ the camera at any target consistently.
-Finally, it has a built-in speed adjustment up to 16x, which makes it easy to simulate a hyperlapse with a fast forwarded video.
+Fourth, it has a built-in speed adjustment up to 16x, which makes it easy to simulate a hyperlapse with a fast forwarded video.
 Finally, it has a new motion blur option that can make hyperlapses look more cinematic.